-What choice would you have made...?
+What choice would you have made...? '''

-Following these guidelines teachers can help develop critical skills for students to have the capacity to think and act creatively, to meet challenges positively and effectively, and show initiative and enterprise in how they think and learn.
-Thus, creating a real impact on various aspects of society such as social and economic development.
+Following these guidelines teachers will help develop critical skills to students who have the capacity to think and act creatively, to meet challenges positively and effectively, and show initiative and enterprise in how they think and learn.
+Thus, create a real impact on various aspects of society such as social and economic development.